mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.0/index.md

 - Optimize memory and CPU usage in `dcos-net`.
 (DCOS_OSS-5269, DCOS_OSS-5268)
 - Remove `nogroup` group from installation.
 (COPS-5220, DCOS-59427)
 - Upgrade Admin Router's underlying OpenResty/nginx from 1.13.x to 1.15.x.
 (DCOS_OSS-5320)
-- DC/OS Net: Wait until agents become active before fanning out Mesos tasks.
+- In `dcos-net`, use cached Mesos state in case of Mesos instability.
 (DCOS_OSS-5463)
 - Bump Mesos modules to have overlay metrics exposed.
 (DCOS_OSS-5322)
-- Marathon API performance has been improved.
+- Improved Marathon API performance.
 JSON serialization is 50% faster and has 50% less memory overhead.
 - DC/OS no longer increases the rate limit for `journald` logging, to reduce cases of `journald` being overloaded and blocking other services.
 (DCOS-53763)
 - Fix preflight Docker version check failing for Docker 1.19.
 (DCOS-56831)
 - Add framework ID tags to Mesos framework metrics.
 (DCOS-53302)
 - The DC/OS configuration variable `mesos_seccomp_enabled` now defaults to `true`, with `mesos_seccomp_profile_name` set to `default.json`.
 This is not expected to break tasks.
-If you experience problems, though, please note that seccomp can be disabled for individual tasks through the DC/OS SDK and Marathon.
-See the [`mesos_seccomp_enabled` documentation](/mesosphere/dcos/2.0/installing/production/advanced-configuration/configuration-reference/#mesos-seccomp-enabled) and the [`mesos_seccomp_profile_name` documentation](/mesosphere/dcos/2.0/installing/production/advanced-configuration/configuration-reference/#mesos-seccomp-profile-name).
+If you experience problems, though, note that seccomp can be disabled for individual tasks through the DC/OS SDK and Marathon.
+For more details, see [`mesos_seccomp_enabled`](/mesosphere/dcos/2.0/installing/production/advanced-configuration/configuration-reference/#mesos-seccomp-enabled) and [`mesos_seccomp_profile_name`](/mesosphere/dcos/2.0/installing/production/advanced-configuration/configuration-reference/#mesos-seccomp-profile-name).
 (DCOS-50038)

 ## Third-party Updates and Compatibility